-- 1. The strength of the applicant's plan to measure and provide triannual reports and annual progress data on the number of patients tested for HIV, the number of patients prescribed PrEP, and the percentage of patients newly diagnosed with HIV who were seen for follow-up treatment within 30 days of diagnosis. - 2.
-The strength of the applicant's current inclusion or plan to incorporate HIV prevention activities and patient data into the QI/QA program, and use QI/QA reports to improve the proposed project over time.
+- The reasonableness of the estimated increases in the number of patients tested for HIV, the number of patients prescribed PrEP, and the percentage of patients newly diagnosed with HIV who were seen for follow-up treatment within 30 days of diagnosis given the identified need, proposed activities, and requested funding.
+The strength of the applicant's justification for the patient estimates to be achieved by December 31, 2023. - The strength of the applicant's current inclusion or plan to incorporate the following into their QI/QA program: - HIV prevention activities and patient data. - Support for the evolving HIV prevention needs of the patient population and service area. - Use of QI/QA reports to improve the proposed project over time, - Current clinical guidelines, standards of care, and standards of practice in the provision of HIV prevention services.